-Reference Number: Section E, pp. 107 to 128 Document Title: Butte County SELPA Procedural Manual Document Location: www.buttecountyselpa.org Families whose infants or toddlers (from birth to three years of age) have a developmental delay or disability or an established risk condition with a high probability of resulting in a delay may be eligible to receive an "Early Start" in California.
+Document Title: : Butte County SELPA Procedural Manual Document Location: www.buttecountyselpa.org Families whose infants or toddlers (from birth to three years of age) have a developmental delay or disability or an established risk condition with a high probability of resulting in a delay may be eligible to receive an "Early Start" in California.
 Butte County Office of Education provides early Start programs through centralized programs.
-Early Start services are typically provided for
+Early Start services are typically provided for infants and toddlers who have vision, hearing, and orthopedic

-Butte County SELPA 2020-21 SELPA Fiscal Year infants and toddlers who have vision, hearing, and orthopedic impairments or a combination of these disabilities.
-Some of the reasons for referral for Early Start services might include: Cognitive (ability to think and learn); • Fine Motor (small actions, such as grasping an object between the thumb and finger or using lips or tongue to taste objects); • Gross Motor (larger movements of arms, legs, feet or the entire body when crawling, running, and/or jumping); • Language & Speech (ability to understand, talk and express self); and, Social/Emotional Behavior (ability to relate to others).
-Butte County Special Education Local Plan Area (SELPA) has an Early Start interagency agreement with the Far Northern Regional Center (FNRC) and its LEAs collaborate regularly with FNRC to ensure that the Description: infant referrals for evaluation and/or services are properly addressed.
+] SELPA Butte County SE LPA Fiscal Year 2023-24 Description: impairments or a combination of these disabilities.
+Some of the reasons for referral for Early Start services might include: Cognitive (ability to think and learn); Fine Motor (small actions, such as grasping an object between the thumb and finger or using lips or tongue to taste objects); Gross Motor (larger movements of arms, legs, feet or the entire body when crawling, running, and/or jumping); Language & Speech (ability to understand, talk and express self); and, Social/Emotional Behavior (ability to relate to others).
+Butte County Special Education Local Plan Area (SELPA) has an Early Start interagency agreement with the Far Northern Regional Center (FNRC) and its LEAs collaborate regularly with FNRC to ensure that the infant referrals for evaluation and/or services are properly addressed.
 The Butte County Office of Education and Butte County SELPA offer high-quality preschool programs that prepare children, ages 3 through 5 years old, to arrive in kindergarten with the foundational skills necessary for school success.
-These programs follow the California Early Learning and Development System as outlined in the "California Preschool Program Guidelines," California Department of Education, 2015.
-Centralized preschool programs exist in numerous LEAs within Butte County, where a variety of learning experiences are offered for preschool-aged children who require special education services so that they can receive instruction geared to their individual needs.
-Special day classes, small group instruction, specialized services for young children on the autism spectrum, programs that build mobility skills and remedial speech and language instruction are among the many services available.
-Individualized Education Programs (IEPs) are developed for each student by a team that includes the child's parents or caregivers, private school teacher if applicable, and the teachers, specialists, and administrators who will be working with the child.
+These programs follow the California Early Learning and Development System as Program Guidelines," Californ Centralized preschool program County, where a variety of lead preschool-aged children who they can receive instruction g day classes, small group instruc- children on the autism spectruc remedial speech and language available.
+Individualized Educe each student by a team that in private school teacher if applin administrators who will be wo nia Department of Education ms exist in numerous LEA arning experiences are of require special education eared to their individual n ruction, specialized service um, programs that build n ge instruction are among t cation Programs (IEPs) ar ncludes the child's parent cable, and the teachers, s ion, 2015.
+As within Butte fered for a services so that leeds.
+Special ces for young nobility skills and the many services re developed for as or caregivers, coordinating activities under the Local Plan and ensuring parent and community agency engagement around special education programming within the SELPA.
+While we encourage parents to work first with their school district and special education administrative team, they occasionally contact the SELPA and the Director or Program Specialist will become involved in acting as a go-between to ensure responsible LEA staff address their concerns.
+Additionally, alternative dispute Description: resolution funds are applied to trainings that enhance parent-district relations.
+An example of this is our MOU with Rowell Family Engagement Center, an advocacy agency who acts as a neutral resource parents can freely call to help work through IEP issues with the appropriate officials.
+The procedures for addressing the Governing Board are pursuant to Brown Act requirements for open public comment.
+Other methods of partnership and communication are incorporated in the CAC by-laws.